Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 ```

 ### Width of a snackbar
-The width of the snackbar will automattically adjust to content, but the `VitaminSnackbar` has a property to cap the width
+The width of the snackbar will automatically adjust to content, but the `VitaminSnackbar` has a property to cap the width
-- `maxWidth` Double, whose default value is 320
+- `maxWidth`, which is an optional `CGFloat`, whose default value is `nil`.
+If set to `nil`, a default `maxWidth` of 320px will be applied

-As for basic properties, it can be set by initializer or afterwards
+As for content properties, it can be set by initializer or afterwards

 ```swift
 // let's set properties in constructor